 That knowledge led the author into other areas of life saving scientific inquiry such as the development of energy-absorbing (phase change) body armour, and work on the control of fire at the nano-technological level that will change our understanding such endeavors as firefighting.
 This brief introduction helps to explain this medical scientist's research work in particle and nuclear physics.

 Gregory has been the subject of numerous documentaries concerning his research work at Oxford University in medicine, emerging technologies as well as his forays into post-war and post-disaster reconstruction initiatives.

 The British Broadcasting Corporation (BBC) programme Horizon - Exodus - documented his effort to spearhead needed assistance to the millions who fled Rwanda and in the aftermath of the genocide crisis.

 Gregory served four American administrations in addition to other heads of state.
 His international career began in the Middle East in the 1960's.
 And, over the next 40-plus years, he traveled to over 100 countries.
 Gregory often took part in discussions in the Presidential Palace, while working in association with the Political Section of the American Embassy in London, England.

 In the late 1990's, Prime Minister Tony Blair gave Gregory an opportunity, over an Easter holiday break, to put on his fax machine at 10 Downing Street a plan to end the hostilities in The Sudan.
 That plan called for the partition of The Sudan into a north and a south.
-It would however, take nearly 14 years and the untold suffering of millions before the partition plan was implemented.
+It would however, take nearly 14 years and the untold suffering of millions before the partition plan was implemented, properly.

 Gregory was in Bosnia during the war; in the 1980’s, he conducted research with Dr. Li, of the University of Beijing, Department of Paediatrics, while serving as a consultant to the Maternal and Newborn Care Unit of the World Health Organization (WHO) based in Geneva, Switzerland.